open-telemetry/opentelemetry.io/content/en/docs/languages/java/performance.md

 error scenarios in your test data.
 Simulate an error rate similar to that of a normal workload, typically between 2% and 10%.

+{{% alert title="Note" color="info" %}}

+Tests might increase costs when targeting observability backends and other commercial services.
+Plan your tests accordingly or consider using alternative solutions, such as self-hosted or locally run backends.

+{{% /alert %}}

 ### Collect comparable measurements

 To identify which factors might be affecting performance and causing agent